 Many of us fail to have a bottle of water on hand when we need it most — when we’re outside being active on a hot day.
 But we get it: the last thing anyone wants to do when riding their bike, heading out on a weekend hike or spending the day at the beach is lug around a cumbersome bottle.
 That’s where the Vapur comes in handy.
 Dubbed the “anti-bottle,” it’s made of a flexible material that lays flat when it's empty.
 So once you drink the water, you can fold it up and store it in a pocket or bag without adding any bulk to your load.
 You can also opt for a detachable hose, perfect for hands-free hydrating during your run or hike.

 We love turning our goals into games.
 We have weekly step challenges with our friends, use an app to wager money against our health goals and now we’re using our water intake to indulge our green thumb.
 Whenever you log a glass, the app uses it to water your virtual plant.
 If you can’t seem to make drinking water a habit for your own health, keeping your adorable windowsill plant alive may be just the motivation you need.
-Download it for free on iOS or Android.
+Download it for free on Android.

 - Here's what you need to know about buying an Instant Pot